davidmeredith/devsGuidebook/devGuidebook.md

 ### Effect Orientated Programming

 In the functional error handling examples above, we use the `Either` monad as a smarter return type to bring back our happy path by allowing us to compose a selection of global functions.
-It is important to remember that we can apply the monad API in custom business objects to encapsulate custom related operations that have controlled side-effects:
+It is important to remember that we can apply the monad API in custom business objects to encapsulate custom operations with controlled side-effects:

 >[!TIP]
-Recognise that the monad API can be used to build your own custom business logic as monads that have controlled side-effects.
+Recognise that the monad API (mainly `map()` and `flatMap()`) can be used to build your own smart custom types that have controlled side-effects.
 We refer to this monadic custom business logic as a 'Higher Kinded' type.

 >[!TIP]
 >"Monads allow you to write happy path code within the context of a monad.
 A monad wraps all the errors that could possibly go wrong, groups them all up, and lets you deal with that failure outside of the monad's business logic.
 It basically encapsulates all the side-effects and possible errors.
 The net result is more reliable and readable higher-level happy-path code."
 Paraphrasing Kris Jenkins (who hosts the Developer Voices podcast) in this episode of [Happy Path Programming podcast](https://pod.link/1531666706/episode/710a605d605fda251f2e83b8858615b8)